Chart Color Schemes

 Kuranda's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-The most prevalent medical conditions are arthritis and mental health issues, affecting 7.8% and 7.6% of residents respectively.
-A high proportion, 70.8%, report being completely free from medical ailments, contrasting with the 0% reported across the rest of Queensland.
-Kuranda has a senior population of 21.8% (around 738 people aged 65 and over).
-Health outcomes among seniors are notably strong, outperforming those of the general population in health metrics.
+Private health cover is very low, at approximately 48% of the total population (~1,632 people), compared to the national average of 55.7%.
+The most common medical conditions are arthritis and mental health issues, affecting 7.8% and 7.6% of residents respectively.
+70.8% of residents report being completely clear of medical ailments, compared to 0% in the Rest of Qld.
+As of 2016, 21.8% of Kuranda's population is aged 65 and over (734 people).
+Health outcomes among seniors are particularly strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health